QuantEcon/lecture-python.myst/_sources/markov_asset.md

 Recycling notation, let $p_t$ now be the price of an  ex-coupon claim to the consol.

-An ex-coupon claim to the consol entitles the owner at the end of period $t$ to
+An ex-coupon claim to the consol entitles an owner at the end of period $t$ to

 * $\zeta$ in period $t+1$, plus
 * the right to sell the claim for $p_{t+1}$ next period